Fugative

 Harry James Byart (born 11 March 1994), better known by his former stage name Fugative, is an English rapper.
 He worked with Kirk Burrowes in April 2009 in Atlanta the former manager of Mary J. Blige and co-founder of Bad Boy Records after Burrowes was contacted by Byart's mother Gloria who previously worked as a publicist to Marvin Gaye.
-Fugative has been favourably received by BBC Radio One's Nick Grimshaw who proclaimed, "I want this kid's nuts!" on his Switch Fugative also released "The Departure" Mixtape in 2010.
+Fugative has been favourably received by BBC Radio One's Nick Grimshaw who proclaimed, "This kid is the NUTS!" on his Switch Fugative also released "The Departure" Mixtape in 2010.

 Early career

 His debut single "It's Summertime", peaked at number two on the UK Urban Chart before remaining in the top five for 17 consecutive weeks.
 He released his second single "Jimmy Shoe" on 6 April 2009, followed by his third single, "Supafly", peaking at No.48 on the UK Singles Chart.

 On 10 May 2010, "Crush", his fourth single was released.
 It reached No.26 on the UK chart and remains his highest charting single to date.
 A fifth single, "Bad Girl" feat.
 Celeste Scalone peaked at No.59.
 On 27 February 2011, "Go Hard", his sixth single featuring MZ Bratt and Wiley was released.
 Ed Sheeran and Sway featured on his seventh single "Home", released 4 September 2011.

 He released singles "OTT" and "Charlie Sheen" between 2012 and 2013, the singles were due to be from his upcoming EP 'Where The Story Ends', but was eventually never released.